24-credit HSE (formerly GED)

 To enroll in this program:

-- Attend a 24-credit GED Informational Workshop at RCC
+- Attend a 24-credit HSE Informational Workshop at RCC

 - Complete the RCC Application

-(application cannot be processed until you have attended the workshop)
+(application cannot be processed until you have attended the workshop and passed the ATB tests)

 - You must be a current resident of New York State for at least one month and have not graduated from high school or be currently qualified for the NYS High School Equivalency Diploma.

-- Candidates must at the time the diploma is given be:
+- Candidates must, at the time they apply to NYS for their diploma be:

 - 19 years of age or older or